Here are the Steps to Take

 There are both federal and California state laws protecting employees from experiencing workplace harassment and/or discrimination.
 On the federal level, employee protection against discrimination and harassment in the workplace falls under Title VII of the Civil Rights Act of 1964.
 This stipulates that it's illegal for an employer to discriminate against an employee based on specified characteristics, such as race, color, national origin, religion, and sex.
 On the state level, employees are protected against workplace discrimination and harassment under the California Fair Employment and Housing Act.

 In accordance with federal and state laws, an employer must conduct due diligence in the form of a thorough investigation should an employee disclose a sexual harassment complaint.

-Sexual harassment is a form of sexual discrimination, and is defined by Merriam-Webster, as unwanted and uninvited sexual advances and/or obscene sexual remarks directed towards any individual in a workplace and/or another professional situation, generally, but not always, “by a person in authority toward a subordinate.”
-According to the U.S. Equal Employment Opportunity Commission (EEOC) and the California Department of Fair Employment and Housing (DFEH) the following additional examples are also considered to fall under the category of sexual harassment in the workplace:
+Sexual harassment is a form of sexual discrimination, and is defined by Merriam-Webster as unwanted and uninvited sexual advances and/or obscene sexual remarks directed toward any individual in a workplace and/or another professional situation, generally, but not always, “by a person in authority toward a subordinate.”
+According to the U.S. Equal Employment Opportunity Commission (EEOC) and the California Department of Fair Employment and Housing (DFEH), the following additional examples are also considered to fall under the category of sexual harassment in the workplace: